 A thorough inspection is given to all circuit boards for discolored resistors and leaking capacitors, which are then replaced.
 Once the defective mechanical and electrical components have been addressed, then work begins on restoring the deck to its original audio specifications.
 A variety of test equipment is employed in this process, as well as a systematic approach to the final goal of having it sound like new when it is finished.

-Each deck's wooden cabinet is first cleaned then lightly gone over with "000" steel wool.
-Continuing in the process, I re-stain all of the wood with the appropriate color of stain, and finally treat it with a high-grade preservative.
+Each deck's wooden cabinet is first cleaned then lightly gone over with steel wool.
+Continuing in the process, I may, if needed, re-stain all of the wood with the appropriate color of stain, and finally treat it with a high-grade preservative.
 This will ensure that it will give you lasting beauty and durability from the moment it arrives.